karajensen/shader-editor/readme.txt

-- Fix DOF glsl banding
+- Move post to xml with save option
+- Tweakable button changing stylesheet when pressed

 - Profile DirectX to find why fps so low

-- Tweakable_button with changing stylesheet for saving
-- Move post to xml with save option
 - Contrast and saturation
 - Water shader
 - Particles